Thirdegree/CSE360_Team10_TeamAssignment/README.md

 If a player lands on a pot-hole he/she moves back a certain number of steps.
 If a player lands on "get pulled over by the cops" he/she will get skipped on their next turn.
 If a player lands on “race fuel” they will move an extra number of steps.

+##Game Instructions
+1. Login or create a profile to participate in a race.
+2. Enter the number of players for the race.
+3. Players will choose their vehicle.
+4. Players will cast a vote to decide which route will be run.
+5. Players will roll the dice to determine the order of play.
+The player with the highest number will go first, the player with the second highest roll will go second, and so on.
+6. Once the route and order of the players has been established, the race can begin.
+7. Players will take turns rolling the dice which will move them along the route until someone reaches the destination.
+8. The player who reaches the destination first will be declared the winner for that leg of the race and will earn a certain number of points based on the length of the leg.
+The remaining players will continue until the last player reaches the finish line.
+Each player will get a percentage of the points awarded to first place, which will depend on their finishing place.
+9. Players can use their points to purchase upgrades for their vehicle which will allow them to move at a faster rate.
+Upgrades can only be purchased between stages/legs of the race.
+10. After all the legs of the race have been completed, the player with the maximum number of points will be declared the winner of the race.

 ##User Stories